 BIMI Settings

-Use the Settings tab to upload your BIMI-related information:
+Use the Settings section to upload your BIMI-related files:

 | Setting | Description |